-Abby Abrams is a Barnard College junior from St. Louis, Mo.
-She is majoring in English and minoring in history.
-Around campus she is the editor in chief of the Columbia Daily Spectator, a Barnard Student Admissions Representative, and was previously editor in chief of Echoes, Barnard’s literary magazine.
-A staunch defender of Leonardo DiCaprio and a St. Louis Bread Co. (that’s Panera Bread for the uninitiated) connoisseur, Abby enjoys canoeing and making obscure Harry Potter references.
+Abby Abrams is a Barnard College senior from St. Louis, Mo. majoring in English.
+Around campus she is the editor in chief of the Columbia Daily Spectator, a Senior Interviewer for the Barnard Admissions Office, and was previously editor in chief of Echoes, Barnard’s literary magazine.
+A staunch defender of Leonardo DiCaprio and a connoisseur of St. Louis Bread Co.
+(Panera Bread for the uninitiated), Abby enjoys camping, intellectual history, and making obscure Harry Potter references.

-Joshua Boggs is a School of Engineering and Applied Science junior majoring in computer science and minoring in art history.
-He’s lived in six different states, but has spent most of his time in Orlando, Fla.
+Josh Boggs is a School of Engineering and Applied Science senior majoring in computer science and minoring in art history.
+Josh lived in six different states, but has spent most of his time in Orlando, Fla.
 He has a fraternal twin brother.
 Several years ago, Josh was chased by a bear in the wilderness.
-On campus, Josh serves as the Class of 2015 Engineering Student Council President.
+On campus, Josh serves on the Engineering Student Council as vice president of communications.
 He enjoys long-distance running, East Asian cuisine, and listening to Kanye West.
 He does not enjoy bears.

-Margaret Mattes is a Columbia College junior from Princeton, N.J., majoring in political science and sociology.
-In between classes, homework, and editorial board meetings, Margaret serves as Vice President of Initiatives at Columbia/Hillel, represents Columbia College on the Education Policy and Planning Committee, and serves as a researcher for a project focused on social opportunity and equity at the Social Science Research Council.
+Margaret Mattes is a Columbia College senior from Princeton, N.J., majoring in political science and sociology.
+In between classes, homework, and editorial board meetings, Margaret serves as vice president of initiatives at Columbia/Barnard Hillel.
+She also represents Columbia College on the Education Policy and Planning Committee, and works as a member of the College's Class of 2015 Senior Fund Executive Committee.
 Margaret is also a major foodie and enjoys cooking creative meals for anyone who is willing to sit down and eat.